thoughtspot/thoughtspot.github.io/_includes/content/login.md

 {% include content/browser-support.md %}

-{% include tip.html content="We support, but do not recommend, the use of the Internet Explorer.<br>
+{% include tip.html content="While Internet Explorer is supported in ThoughtSpot versions 6.3.0 and earlier, using it is not recommended.<br>
     Depending on your environment, you can experience performance or UI issues." %}

 To sign in to ThoughtSpot from a browser, follow these steps: